niamhbelton/Unsupervised-Motion-Artefact-Detection/README.md

 @click.option('--normal_class', type=int, default=0,
               help='Specify the normal class of the dataset (all other classes are considered anomalous).')
 @click.option('--eval_epoch', type=int, default=0,
-              help='Evaluate on test set after each epoch.')
+              help='Set to one to evaluate on test set after each epoch.')
 @click.option('--data_split_path', type=str, default='df',
-              help='Evaluate on test set after each epoch.')
+              help='Path to metadata to confirm correct train-test split.')

 ```